Do Go On - 194 - Race Around The World with Nellie Bly (and other adventures)

 Surely, it can't be that bad.

-So neither her nor the editors had a clear plan of how they'd get her out of this
+So neither her nor the editors had a clear plan of how they'd get her out of the asylum

-so that she sort of had that wide-eyed days look.
+so that she sort of had that wide-eyed, dazed look.

 She practiced like looking crazy.